brongh/Alternate-FTL/initialideas.md

 - Functions to take damage ---> if shield on, reduce SP, else reduce HP ++ % chance to damage a random module.
 Damaged modules will stop functioning.
 - Functions to repair different module (or rooms).
 Should take a few seconds to repair.
 Can only repair one room at a time.
 Modules will only function again once it is repaired.
 Cool down will go back to full.
 - Functions for Defense module --> % chance to intercept enemy fire.
 If damaged, will not intercept.

+MVP
+- Stage 1
+-> Get Weapons to work first.
+Then two spaceships will start shooting at each other mindlessly.

+- Stage 2
+-> Get repair function online.
+So players would actually be able to do something.

+- Stage 3
+-> Get Shields to work.
+If it works, two spaceships with shields will start shooting at each other.

+- Stage 4
+-> Get Defense mods to work, so not all attacks will hit its target.